infobloxopen/terraform-provider-infoblox/docs/index.md

 optional.
 In this document, a resource's description implies that there may be no explicit note in the appropriate clauses.

+Please note that anywhere in the documents about this plugin, the default DNS view or the default network view means: a view with the name `default`.
+Usually, this is the name for the view which is marked as the default view on NIOS side, but this may be overridden.
+But the plugin does use the name `default` for the view, despite which view is marked as the default on NIOS side.

 ## Data sources

 There are data sources for the following objects: